AryamanSharma17/ScenRec/Readme.md

 ## Acknowledgements

 We thank the authors of GroundingDINO, SAM and ZoeDepth, we used their github and hugging face demos and notebooks.
-We thank our professor Phillip Colantoni for the advices.
+We thank our professor Philippe Colantoni for the advices.

 ## Additional Notes about the process